MuhammedAdwan/SlipAway/SlipAway/README.txt

 15:36 Been trying to add a background img but its not working, tried it in HTML and CSS

 -----------------------------------------------------
-						2023-10-11 01:10
+						2023-10-11
-background image worked, but I changed it so the user can see the footer menu I belive the website already look better now- Im pushing the changes to github and will finish it tomorrow.
+01:10 Background image worked, but I changed it so the user can see the footer menu I belive the website already look better now- Im pushing the changes to github and will finish it tomorrow.

 -----------------------------------------------------

+12:50 cleaned the code, rebuild it and test it again. its working

+12:57 Added the about us page controller to HomeController.cs 12:58 Adding the about us view under the home directory 13:04 Updating the Navigation bar
+13:07 ERROR 404 on the about us page, and on the nav bar is showing home instead oh about us :s 13:16 I found the error message, it was a space in AboutUs